 - Garlic Rosemary Steak

 All that’s left is to leave you with a simple and perfect way to grill steak every time.
-I hope this guide helped, and be sure to print off the FREE printable at the top of the page to keep in your kitchen for easy access.
+I hope this guide to meat internal temperatures helped, and be sure to print off the FREE printable meat temp chart to keep in your kitchen for easy access.
 We are so glad you’re here.
 Enjoy!

 Click HERE to get your free printable Meat Temperature Guide for Cooking!